Stradi/ultimate-comic/_blog/staticPages/dmca/index.md

 If you would like to notify us of the infringing material or activity, we encourage you to contact us using the details below:

 [legal@ultimatecomic.com](mailto:legal@ultimatecomic.com)

-This document was last updated on July 23, 2022